 There are many attractive plant stands available now that can accommodate a good number of plants.
-They are available in a variety of styles, shapes, and sizes, and can be used in corners or directly under windows.
+They are available in a variety of styles, shapes, and sizes, and can be used in corners, along walls, or directly under windows.
 Some are lightweight and easily portable or come in sets of multiple sizes that nest together for compact storage when not in use.
-Yard sales, thrift stores, and consignment boutiques are good places to find plant stands, pots, and baskets at bargain prices.
+Discount retailers such as Big Lots and Tuesday Morning, as well as yard sales, thrift stores, and consignment boutiques are good places to find plant stands, pots, and baskets at bargain prices.

-To help you get started choosing specific plants, check out some of my favorite indoor plants here:
+To help you get started choosing specific plants, check out ten easy to grow indoor plants here:

-I would love to see your before and after photos, and hear about how your project worked out.
+I would love to hear how your project worked out and see your before and after photos!
 Please share in the comments below.

 Thank you, and Enjoy!